 Our first Saturday flu clinic will be Sept 29th and Oct 13th for adults.
 Childrens clinic Oct 24th ( Wednesday am).

-Deliveries are staggered this year for these new vaccines so we will be holding a Saturday clinic in October and November as well.
+Deliveries are staggered this year for these new vaccines so we will be holding Saturday clinics in October.

 ‘Call First’ Appointment System